Session for beginners: Your Session starts here

 Next, type and send a message to your new contact.
 They will receive your message as a friend request.
 You won’t be able to send any additional messages until they accept your friend request, but once they have accepted, you’re free to message like you would normally.

 Now, let’s take a look at ways to message more than one person once — groups.

-Open groups are group chats with lower security which can contain a very large number of members.
-Open groups are intended for large online communities, and don’t have the same security and privacy features of sessions and closed groups.
+Communities are group chats with lower security which can contain a very large number of members.
+Open groups are intended for large online communities, and don’t have the same security and privacy features of DMs and Groups.